CrocSwap/ambient-ts-app/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code.
 - [ ] Did you request feedback from another team member prior to merge?
 - [ ] Does my code following the style guide at `docs/CODING-STYLE.md`?

+### Instructions for Reviewer
+**Functionalities or workflows that should specifically be tested.**
+1.
+2.
+**Environmental conditions which may result in expected but differential behavior.**
+1.
+2.

+### If relevant, list additional work pre-merge (delete logging, code abstraction, etc)